videojs/videojs-playlist/README.md

   poster: 'http://media.w3.org/2010/05/video/poster.png'
 }]);

+// Enable autoadvance delay of 0 seconds (when a video finishes the playlist will immediately advance to the next one) playlistPlugin.setAutoadvanceDelay(0);

+// Enable repeat mode (the playlist will loop back to the first video after the last one has finished) playlistPlugin.enableRepeat();

 // Load the first playlist item playlistPlugin.loadItem(0);

 // Play the first item.
 While auto-advance is enabled, subsequent play() calls will happen automatically. player.play();

-// Programatically modify playlist behaviors set at initialization

-// Disable autoadvance (videos will not automatically progress to the next one) playlistPlugin.setAutoadvanceDelay(null);

-// Disable repeat mode (the playlist will not loop back to the first video after the last one) playlistPlugin.disableRepeat();
 ```

 ## License